-Lincoln Chafee is a native of Warwick, Rhode Island, where he served for four years on the Warwick City Council and nearly four two-year terms as Mayor of Warwick.
-He subsequently served for seven years as a United States Senator.
-A graduate of Brown University, he was elected in 2010 as the first independent governor of Rhode Island.
+Lincoln D. Chafee is a native of Warwick, Rhode Island, where he served for 4 years on the Warwick City Council and nearly four 2-year terms as mayor.
+He subsequently served for 7 years as a United States senator.
+A graduate of Brown University, he was elected in 2010 as the first Independent governor of Rhode Island.